mjhea0/thinkful-mentor/list_comprehensions/readme.md

 {1: 'a', 2: 'b', 3: 'c'}
 ```

-This just flipped the keys and valyes of the `abc` dict.
+This just flipped the keys and values of the `abc` dict.
+Based on this example, can you tell what's happening in the examples from above?

 ## Part 5: Set Comprehensions

-As you probably guessed, set Comprehensions allow sets to be constructed in the same manner as list comprehensions.
+As you probably guessed, a set comprehensions allows sets to be constructed in the same manner as a list comprehension.

 Test it out: